 Commemorating the Lives and Stories of September 11, 2001

-VOICES 9/11 Living Memorial is an online archive commemorating the 2,977 lives lost and documenting stories of survivors.
-For over a decade, VOICES staff has worked one-on-one with families to document the precious lives of their loved ones in a meaningful way, and document the compelling stories of survivors.
-Today the Living Memorial is an extensive collection of over 85,000 photographs that will continue to grow over time, leaving a legacy ensuring future generations will always remember.
+VOICES 9/11 Living Memorial is an online archive commemorating the 2,977 lives lost and documenting stories of survivors and responders through an extensive collection of photographs and personal mementos.
+For over a decade, VOICES staff has worked one-on-one with families to document the precious lives of their loved ones in a meaningful way, and collect the compelling stories of survivors.
+Today the Living Memorial includes over 85,000 photographs that will continue to grow over time, leaving behind a legacy to ensure future generations will always remember.

 Supporting Survivors and Responders Suffering from 9/11-Related Illnesses